There are certain circumstances – such as suicide and terminal illness – which could mean a life insurance policy won't pay out.

 Insurers consider terminal illness to mean a rapidly progressing sickness where your life expectancy is deemed to be no greater than 12 months and that has no known cure.

-If you develop a terminal illness, in most cases you can get your life insurance paid out early with a percentage reduction on the lump sum (as you have not completed the term).
+If you develop a terminal illness, in most cases you can get your life insurance paid out early with a percentage reduction on the lump sum (as you’ve not completed the term).

-Sadly if you are diagnosed with a terminal illness 12 months before the end of your plan the insurer won’t pay out early, but only once you are gone.
+But sadly if you’re diagnosed with a terminal illness 12 months before the end of your plan the insurer won’t pay out early, but only once you are gone.

-If you live and travel outside the UK
+If you live and travel outside certain areas

 If life changes and you don’t let anyone know

-It is tempting to think that once you have bought life insurance you will never have to think about it again.
+It’s tempting to think that once you’ve bought life insurance you won’t have to think about it again.
 But like all insurance you will need to update your policy as changes take place in your life.

-When you get married, have children, buy a house, get a job, move to a better house (with a bigger mortgage) or get a better job (with more income ) your level of cover should change and you will need to increase the sum assured.
+When you get married, have children, buy a house, get a job, move to a better house (with a bigger mortgage) or get a better job (with more income) your level of cover should change and you will need to increase the sum assured or change the deal entirely.

-If you don’t update the terms of the policy, you could be under-insured and even if your family get a payout it is unlikely to cover what you wanted it to and what they need.
+If you don’t update the terms of the policy or switch to a better one, you could be under-insured and even if your family get a pay-out it’s unlikely to cover what you wanted it to and what they need.

 More on life insurance: